ACP3/cms/README.md

 $ npm install
 ```

+##Contribute

+Contributions to the ACP3 CMS are always welcome.
+Here is how you can contribute to ACP3:

+- [Submit bugs](https://github.com/ACP3/cms/issues) and help us verify fixes
+- [Submit pull requests](https://github.com/ACP3/cms/pulls) for bug fixes, features and discuss existing proposals

+Please refer to our [Contribution guidelines](https://github.com/ACP3/cms/blob/master/CONTRIBUTING.md) for more details.

 ## Coding Style Guidelines
 ### PHP
 We are using the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) Coding Style for all PHP files.

+##License

+This project is licensed under the terms of the [GPL 2.0+](https://github.com/ACP3/cms/blob/master/LICENCE).